cloud-gov/aws-elasticsearch-example/migrator/README.md

 $ cf push -f manifest.yml
 ```

-The following apps are deployed into your space:
-- `elastic-migrator` is a CF app task runner used to migrate snapshot data and indices into the elasticsearch services.
+When the `cf push` command finishes an `elastic-migrator` app task runner will be deployed, which is used to migrate snapshot data and indices into the Elasticsearch services.

 ## Running migration